 Alarmsviews include standard view configuration options, such as time filters and context settings.
 For standard view configuration details, see Customize Views.

 By default, all views on a dashboard page show data from the same group and for the same time frame.
 You can change the data context for a particular view to show a specific group.
 You can select a time range for views to compare data that was collected at different times.

-CA Spectrum, you can select a particular Global Collection to view all the alarms asserted on it.
+DX NetOps Spectrum, you can select a particular global collection to view all the alarms asserted on it.

 Group filters in the upper-left corner of

-Performance Centerbehave similarly.
-You can select a particular group, which can correspond to your Global Collections, to view all the alarms asserted on it.
+NetOps Portalbehave similarly.
+You can select a particular group, which can correspond to your global collections, to view all the alarms asserted on it.

 If you select a custom group for reporting, the alarms view is scoped to the elements within that custom group.

-Example:Suppose, four alarms were generated an hour and a half ago, and two alarms were generated 30 minutes ago in your
+Example:You have four alarms that were generated an hour and a half ago, and two alarms were generated 30 minutes ago in your

 2-hoursoption displays six alarms.
 If you select the